 Renters should refer to their credit card company for further information regarding coverage.

-A. From the time your rental starts (, you are generally financially responsible for any loss or damage to the vehicle or any loss or damage to third party property as a result of using the vehicle, subject to the comments below.
+From the time your rental starts you are financially responsible for any loss or damage to the vehicle or any loss or damage to third party property as a result of using the vehicle, subject to the comments below.